 From general education to science

 The Faculty of Humanities and Social Sciences in its current institutional form is one of the younger branches of the University of Basel.
 It gained its independence with the separation from the Faculty of Science, which occurred with the new University Act of 1937.
-Its subjects, which continued to grow in recent decades, were already laid out in their current form during the nineteenth century and have its roots in the founding period of the 1460s.
+Its subjects, which continued to grow in recent decades, were already laid out in their current form during the nineteenth century and have their roots in the founding period of the 1460s.

 The Faculty of Liberal Arts as a preparatory program